Third place: Types

-One of the criteria for the third place, according to Jeffres et al. (2009), is that it "offers stress relief from the everyday demands of both home and work.
-It provides the feeling of inclusiveness and belonging associated with participating in a group’s social activities, without the rigidity of policy or exclusiveness of club or organization membership".
+One criteria for a third place, according to Jeffres et al. (2009), is that it "offers stress relief from the everyday demands of both home and work.
+It provides the feeling of inclusiveness and belonging associated with participating in a group's social activities, without the rigidity of policy or exclusiveness of club or organization membership".

 In their research, many types of environments were listed as possible third places.
 These included community centers like YMCAs and YWCAs; senior centers; shopping centers like coffee shops, malls, and barber shops; religious places; schools; outdoor recreative activities (parks, neighborhood parties); and various media such as the World Wide Web and newspapers.

 Ray Oldenburg observed that, while many third places such as public parks are completely free, they often tend to be commercial establishments.
 However, Oldenburg emphasized that chain establishments run by large corporations are "less hardy" third places than local, independently owned establishments, as they divert (cash) flow away from the local community to distant owners.

 The concept of a "third place" has been picked up by various small businesses, including as a name for various locally owned coffee shops, and is commonly cited in urban planning literature on the issue of community-oriented business development and public space.

 As the concept of "third place" has become more popular, several coworking office spaces have embraced this concept as the basis of their interior design.

-Variant forms of the concept include the "community coffee house" and the "community living room," a term which has been adopted by several organizations to describe the model of a cooperatively-run "third space" which includes commercial or non-commercial functions with an emphasis on providing a free space for social interaction.
+Variants of the concept include the "community coffee house" and the "community living room," a term which has been adopted by several organizations to describe the model of a cooperatively-run "third space" which includes commercial or non-commercial functions with an emphasis on providing a free space for social interaction.

-The general store or pub and occasionally bookstore or diner are traditional variants of the concept, provided in such cases there is an emphasis on expectation of socialization, and customers are invited to stay and "hang out" with or without making any (or additional) purchases.
+The general store or pub and occasionally bookstore or diner are traditional variants of the concept, provided there is an emphasis on socialization, and customers are invited to stay and "hang out" with or without making any (or additional) purchases.
 Institutions which traditionally provided some functions of a third place included shared leisure facilities such as a bowling alley or arcade, function halls, lodges or social clubs, when and if facilities were available for casual use.

-A church community fills this role for many people, including groups that focus on common interests and hobbies.
+A church community fills this role for many people, including groups that focus on common interests, favorites, and hobbies, as well as offering a consistent environment for social integration that extends beyond the domestic or professional spheres.
+For the most of this, these settings provide not only spiritual connection but also a structured hub for diverse groups organized around shared interests, volunteerism, and hobbies.
 Activities, events, and cell groups can build the connections that are necessary for authentic community.